About The Welwitschia Drive

-Meandering among the landscapes of the northern Namib-Naukluft National Park, the Welwitschia Drive is easily located from your accommodation in Windhoek or Swakopmund and takes about 4 hours to complete.
+Meandering among the landscapes of the northern Namib-Naukluft National Park, the Welwitschia Drive is easily accessed from Swakopmund.

-Once you have acquired the necessary permits, you can take the C28 from either city and turn off at the Khomas Hochland Road to reach the Park.
+Once you have acquired the necessary permits from the Ministry of environment and Tourism in Swakopmund, you can take the C28 and turn off at the Khomas Hochland Road to reach the Park.

 Follow the Beacons just after the entrance